nicholasjin/nicholasjin.github.io/_posts/2020-2-26-Intro-and-Simpsons-Paradox.md

 ---
-layout: post
-title: Welcome to Esoteria!
+title: 'Welcome to Esoteria!'
+date: 2020-02-26
+permalink: /posts/simpson/
+tags:
+  - paradoxes
+  - statistics
 ---

-This blog will be data science-centric, but I will often incorporate topics and concepts from a wide gamut of fields –– mathematics, physics, statistics, computer science, machine learning, AI, cryptography, game theory, and more.
+This blog will be data science-centric, but I will often incorporate topics and concepts from a wide gamut of fields ― mathematics, physics, statistics, computer science, machine learning, AI, cryptography, game theory, and more.
 My background is broadly cross-sectional, and I know a number of not-even-that-funny-domain-specific-jokes, so let it not be said that you were not warned!

 Let's kick off the blog with a discussion on [**Simpson's Paradox**](https://en.wikipedia.org/wiki/Simpson's_paradox), a statistical phenomenon where trends in subpopulations disappear or reverse in the aggregate.
 I'll illustrate this paradox with two classical examples (batting averages year-over-year and a 1970s study on UC Berkeley's admissions of women), and then highlight an instance where it showed up in my analysis of a dataset.